By Anna Gay on | No Comments

 They do not want their clients printing their own photos - as part of their packaging may include prints.

-1) They do not want their clients to print low-resolution images from the internet, because they want to give their clients the best possible prints, from a professional printing service.
+They do not want their clients to print low-resolution images downloaded from the internet because they want to give their clients the best possible prints from a PROFESSIONAL PRINTING SERVICE.

 They take pride in their hard work and do not want their images reproduced or stolen and posted on other websites without their consent.

 I’m sure there are many other reasons why photographers choose to watermark their online images, but these four seem to be the most common - and they are entirely valid!

 Of course, there is always a flip side to every situation.
 Photographers who choose NOT to watermark their images usually argue the following points:

 “Watermarks are an eyesore and can weaken the "composition of your photo.”
 I’ve heard this one a few (read: several hundred) times.

 If someone really wants to steal your photo, they will take it regardless of your watermark.
 Most watermarks can be removed quite easily these days using software and apps.
 Watermarks can also be cropped out if they are near the edge of your image.

 If people steal your photos, it’s an easy lawsuit.
 But remember that it could also be hard to collect on any judgment.

 So, should you use a watermark on your images?
 There is no right or wrong answer.